KingAlwell/Rule---of--72--calculator/README.md

-# Rule---of--72--calculator
+# Rule of 72 Calculator

-A responsive calculator that uses the Rule of 72 to project investment doubling time.
+A simple responsive calculator for estimating investment doubling time using the Rule of 72.